Calculating cloud layer elevations for both bases and tops using Skew-T Log-P diagrams

 First let’s talk about how to get the diagrams before discussing how to use them.

 Skew -T diagrams can be found at http://rucsoundings.noaa.gov.
 You should see a screen like that shown below.

 There are various types of Skew-T data bases.
-Op40, the one automatically ticked at the top, is the latest version of what we want.
-(Bak40 is an ealier version that is being phased out.)
+Op40, the one automatically selected at the top, is the latest version of what we want.
+(Bak40 is an earlier version that is being phased out.)

-In the box at the bottom that says "Site(s)" type cyow or yow to get the current diagram for Ottawa.
+- In the Site(s) field near the bottom, type CYOW or YOW to get the current diagram for Ottawa.

-Click on the [SIMPLE java plots] button.
-Use the [Java plots] button for a more complex diagram after you have done a bit of reading on how to interpret Skew-T diagrams - more about that below), click the Java plots button.
+- Click the SIMPLE java plots button.
+For a more complex diagram, and after you have done a bit of reading on how to interpret Skew-T diagrams (more about that below), click the Java plots button.

-You may get a pop up box asking "Do you want to run this application".
-Just click "Run".
+You may get a pop up box asking “Do you want to run this application?”
+Click Run.

-Clouds form when the dewpoint temperature and the air temperature are almost the same.
-So in the diagram below there is an apparent cloud layer with a base at about 8,500 ft and top at about 10,000 ft.
+Clouds form when the dew point temperature and the air temperature are almost the same.
+So in the diagram on the left, there is an apparent cloud layer with a base at about 8,500 ft and top at about 10,000 ft.

 You will find two links to tutorials at the bottom of the CYOW Ottawa screen you just created.
 They are limited in the amount and quality of information they provide.
 Try the following instead: